Supplement for People with Chronic Dizziness

 To find out whether these exercises are right for you, simply try out the exercises on the next pages.
 If they do not make you dizzy, even when you carry them out at top speed, then they will not help you.
 If they make you dizzy then this is a sign that your system needs practice with these activities.
 Until your system has learned to cope with these movements, you will become dizzy whenever you have to carry out these movements as part of your normal daily activities.

 The exercises are based on normal head movements that you should be able to make during your daily life, and so they will be totally safe unless you have been told you should avoid these head movements.
-If you feel a bit more dizzy when you start the exercises this just means that they are working – they cannot cause any damage to the balance system – but you may want to practice them more slowly at first.
+If you experience increased dizziness when you start the exercises this just means that they are working – they cannot cause any damage to the balance system – but you may want to practice them more slowly at first.
 If you have a stiff neck, you will also need to make the movements gently to start with, but the exercises should gradually help to ease the stiffness.
 If the exercises seem to bring on any of the symptoms listed below (which is very unlikely), or if you have these symptoms already, you should not carry on with the exercises until your doctor has said it is safe for you to do them.

 Avoid doing the exercises if doing them seems to cause any of these symptoms: sharp, severe or prolonged pain in your neck, head or ear; a feeling of fullness in the ear; deafness or noises in the ear; fainting with loss of consciousness or blacking out; double vision; numbness, weakness or tingling in your arms and legs.